Who Really Benefits from Online Courses?

 February 17, 2018

-In late January, Susan Dynarski, Professor of Public Policy at the University of Michigan, published an article in the New York Times calling the value of online education into question.
+In late January, Susan Dynarski, Professor of Public Policy at the University of Michigan, published an article in the New York Times calling the value of online courses into question.
 Dynarski concludes, “The weakest students are hurt most by the online format.”
 Given that the weakest students are often those who are already disadvantaged when they enter the school system, Dynarski’s conclusions are troubling, but are they actually true?

 Evidence that Online Courses Serve Only the Most Well Prepared